MrStonedOne/tgstation/CONTRIBUTING.md

 * You are expected to help maintain the code that you add, meaning if there is a problem then you are likely to be approached in order to fix any issues, runtimes or bugs.

 * Do not divide when you can easily convert it to a multiplication. (ie `4/2` should be done as `4*0.5`)

+####Enforced not enforced
+The following different coding styles are not only not enforced, but it is generally frown upon to change them over from one to the other for little reason:

+* English/British spelling on var/proc names
+	* Color/Colour nobody cares,
+* Spaces after control statements
+	* if() if () nobody cares.

 ####Operators and spaces:
 (this is not strictly enforced, but more a guideline for readability's sake)